digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/security.rst

 - Enforcement of key usage/authorization policies;
 - Access to the key usage authorization logs;
 - Multi-region keys that allow for the replication of keys in multiple regions for disaster recovery;
 - Automatic rotation of keys.
-Note that both AWS and GCP transparently select the appropriate KMS key to use so they can be safely rotated without any code changes.
+Note that both AWS and GCP transparently select the appropriate KMS key to use, so they can be safely rotated without any code changes.

 KMS Wrapper Key Rotation
 ^^^^^^^^^^^^^^^^^^^^^^^^

 `AWS <https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html>`_ and `GCP <https://cloud.google.com/kms/docs/key-rotation>`_ KMS offer two different ways to rotate keys, either automatically or manually.
-By default every symmetric key newly created by these KMSs are set for automatic rotation (yearly for AWS, and user-defined for GPC) where only the key material is changed.
+By default, every symmetric key created by these KMSs is set for automatic rotation (yearly for AWS, and user-defined for GPC) where only the key material is changed.
 The properties of the KMS key do not change and there is no need to re-encrypt the data with the newly rotated key.
 Management of different key versions is done seamlessly and no changes are necessary in Canton.